huntergdavis/huntergdavis.github.io/_posts/2024-04-01-privacy-and-ai-update.markdown

 Fear can be a powerful motivator for change, much as I have done in my professional life I'm going to start leveling up my game here.
 That means a couple of changes to the site, the removal of some content, and a promise to take a silver lining from this refresh.

 Change number 1: I'm explicitly licencing all source going forward with a NON-AI MIT license.
-I've made the GH repostiory private, at minimum until I remove identifying information from my version history.

 Change number 2: The removal of overly personal blog posts and content.
 While photos of my family and pets from 20 years ago still bring a tear to my eye, they pose a risk to their safety in this new world.

-Change number 3: The removal of personal imagry and personally identifying information from all articles and site pages.
+Change number 3: The de-identification of personal imagry and personally identifying information from all articles and site pages.
 Going to have some fun with this one, adjusting some prior images algorithmically.
+For now, I'll start with [a quick thresholding and random colorization.](https://github.com/huntergdavis/huntergdavis.github.io/raw/main/content/images/2024/imagechange.py)  Moving forward: I'll find a new avatar and remove EXIF data from any photos.

 Silver Lining: One great lesson I've learned in my career: not everyone you lead will see themselves in you.
 The sames goes for readers of this blog!
 My hope is that as I'm removing these personal posts and photos, more folks may connect with the message I'm trying to send.